jwphillips42/ARAudioVisualizer/README.md

 The color QR codes work with the Cube and Sphere shapes, letting the user play with their colors.

+You will need to print out the Fiducial Marker and any QR Codes before using the Visualizer.

 Using The Visualizer
 --------------------